Why small businesses should do market research

 2. Qualify with a survey

 There are several ways you can do this.
 If you have a good contact database you can create your own survey online, using a tool like Survey Monkey that makes creating and sending surveys super easy.
 They have a free version that allows you to gather limited results per survey and paid-for versions for larger reach and greater functionality.
-This has the benefit of looking professional and collates all the information for you to make analysis much easier.
+This collates all the information for you making analysis easier.

 Another way would be to team up with a relevant online media owner in your market and partner with them to run a survey through their network to reach a broader audience.
 You'll need a budget for this but the information you collect will be vital and can cost as little as £1,000.
 As a rule of thumb, you need a minimum sample size of 100 for your data to be statistically robust.